maintenance

 Step 2: Brush Inside

-1. Insert the cleaning brush into the chute
+1. Jam that brush up into the chute

 Step 3: Vacuum Loose Grounds